Back to National Guide

 • Cleanup

-Scaffolding for two-storey work is an additional cost.
+Scaffolding for two-storey work is an additional cost, typically $1,500–$4,000.
+Many Adelaide character homes are single-storey, reducing this cost compared to Melbourne.
 Painting after cement render is a separate scope.
 Acrylic and coloured lime renders include colour in the mix.
+All work must comply with NCC Volume 2 weatherproofing requirements.

 What Affects the Cost

 • Render type.
-Cement render is the cheapest option but needs painting.
-Acrylic render costs more but includes colour and is more flexible.
-Lime-based render, required for sandstone and bluestone substrates, sits at a similar price point to acrylic but is specified for compatibility rather than preference.
+Cement render ($45–$65/m2 applied) is the cheapest option but needs painting.
+Acrylic render ($60–$85/m2) includes colour and is more flexible.
+Lime-based render ($80–$120/m2), required for sandstone and bluestone substrates, is specified for substrate compatibility rather than preference.

 • Substrate type.
 Modern brick is straightforward.
-Bluestone and sandstone require breathable render systems.
-Cement render traps moisture against these porous stones, causing deterioration.
-This is a common and costly mistake on Adelaide's older homes.
+Bluestone and sandstone require breathable lime-based render systems.
+Cement render on these porous stones traps moisture, causing stone deterioration and render failure.
+This is one of Adelaide's most common and costly rendering mistakes.

 • Surface preparation.
-Old render in poor condition must be stripped.
+Old render in poor condition must be stripped ($15–$30/m2).
 Painted surfaces need loose material removed.
-Heritage homes with lime plaster may need careful preparation to avoid damaging the original masonry.
+Heritage homes with existing lime plaster need careful preparation to avoid damaging original masonry.

 • Heritage considerations.
-Properties in heritage conservation areas (parts of North Adelaide, Norwood, Unley, Prospect) may have restrictions on render type, colour, and finish.
+Properties in heritage conservation areas may face restrictions on render type, colour, and finish.
 Council approval may be required before work begins.
+Non-compliance can result in orders to remove the render and restore the original facade.

 • Scaffolding.
 Two-storey homes need scaffolding.
-Many Adelaide character homes are single-storey, reducing this cost.
+Most Adelaide character homes are single-storey, keeping this cost lower than in other capitals.

 A single feature wall on a modern brick home with clean substrate and no scaffolding sits toward $1,700.
 A full heritage cottage in a conservation area requiring lime-based render, careful surface prep, scaffolding, and heritage-compliant finish pushes toward $15,300.